ALERTua/ha-svitlo-yeah/.clinerules/rules.md

 - for multiple stages of an implementation use a markdown list. after implementing one of the steps mark it in the list and return the list
 - do not compromise the production code for the sake of the tests: tests should work around the code, not vise versa
+- the tests should work around the main code, not vise versa
+- run all python files using "uv run" to use the virtual environment
+- you are not allowed to perform "git commit", "git add" operations